Low-g condition: Smaller airplanes

-In helicopters
+Helicopters

 In contrast, low-g conditions can be disastrous for helicopters.
 In such a situation their rotors may flap beyond normal limits.
 The excessive flapping can cause the root of the blades to exceed the limit of their hinges and this condition, known as mast bumping, can cause the separation of the blades from the hub or for the mast to shear, and hence detach the whole system from the aircraft, falling from the sky.
-This is especially true for helicopters with teetering rotors, such as the two-bladed design seen on Robinson helicopters.
+This is especially true for helicopters with teetering rotors, such as the two-blade design seen on Robinson helicopters.
 This effect was first discovered when many accidents with Bell UH-1 and AH-1 helicopters occurred.
 These particular helicopters simply crashed without any obvious cause.
 Later, it was found that these accidents usually happened during low terrain flight after passing a ridge and initiating a dive from the previous climb.

-Articulated and rigid rotor systems do not lose controlling forces up to 0g, but may encounter this depending on their flapping hinge offset from the mast.
-However, dangerous situations, as with a teetering rotor, may not occur.
+Articulated and rigid rotor systems do not lose controlling forces up to 0 g, but may encounter this depending on their flapping hinge offset from the mast.

+Dangerous situations can occur in helicopters in low-g conditions, especially teetering rotors designs.
+In the late 1960s the US Army discovered the danger of a main rotor striking a helicopter's own tail, in certain aerodynamic conditions particularly Low-g conditions.
+During low-g conditions the weight of the helicopter is unloaded from the main rotor and inputs to the controls can create a dangerous situation at that time.

+Helicopters with teetering rotors—for must not be subjected to a low-g condition, because such rotor systems do not control the fuselage attitude.
+This can result in the fuselage assuming an attitude controlled by momentum and tail rotor thrust that causes the tail boom to intersect the main rotor tip-path plane or result in the blade roots contacting the main rotor drive shaft, causing the blades to separate from the hub (mast bumping).
+In the 2020s Robinson developed a new tail empennage for the R66 to reduce the chance of this type of accident.
+Two university studies of the Robinson main rotor, one by Georgia Tech and the other the University of Maryland, did not find the rotor design to be more susceptible in low-g conditions than other teetering designs, and this fit with Robinson's ongoing study of its design.
+Nevertheless, Robinson in the 2020s came up with new empennage to increase high speed roll stability, and this was approved by the FAA in 2023.
+Robinson hopes to bring this redesign to its other models, although low-g maneuvers remain forbidden.
+Low-g maneuvers are prohibited in Robinson designs even for demonstrations.

+An example of accident attributed to low-g conditions, happened in Australia in 2020, when a R44 entered low-g conditions while flying through valleys, this led to extreme teetering and an ensuing break up of the aircraft.